mst-projects/solana-dex/README.md

-### Sandbox where Solana Dex CLIs are integrated and the info is compared.
+### Solana Dex CLIs are integrated, the info is compared and orders are made.